ubc/idmapping-front/README.md

 Build and optimize the current project, ready for deployment.
 This includes linting as well as vulcanization, image, script, stylesheet and HTML optimization and minification.

+#### Notes

+* If it shows the syntax errors (argument type not matching) in WebStorm (or PyCharm, Idea, etc.) in the .ts file, it is caused by core-js typing.
+Excluding typings directory solves the problem.